Zucchini with Tomato and Ricotta Salata

 Serving size: about 1 pound/454 grams of zucchini/courgette fed two modest eaters with leftovers; this dish is easily scaled upward.

-Please read notes, below, about peeling vegetables, making this dish gluten-free/kosher and cheese usage
+Please read notes, below, about peeling vegetables, making this dish gluten-free/kosher, and discussion of cheese.

-I weighed out the ingredients when writing the recipe.
-Do know this is approximate; we are not baking a wedding cake.
-One more tomato or a heavier zucchini won’t ruin things.
+I weighed the ingredients when writing the recipe.
+Do know this is approximate; we aren’t baking a cake here.
+If your zucchini is a bit heavier or lighter, the recipe will still work.

 2 zucchini (courgettes) weighing approximately 1 pound/454 grams